0%

 alt

-My research interest lies in developing and applying statistical methods to solve real biomedical problems.
-My methodological research spans statistical computing, meta-analysis of heterogeneous signals, large-scale inference, and high-dimention clustering for omics study.
-On the application side, I am collaborating with biological and clinical labs in wide fields such as metabolism and genomics, to analyze data with advanced statistical methods for candidate marker detection, disease subtype discovery, pathway knowledge learning and network analysis in improving precision medicine and human health.
+My research interest lies in developing and applying statistical methods to solving real biomedical problems.
+My methodological research spans statistical computing, meta-analysis of homogeneous or heterogeneous signals, high-dimensional clustering, Bayesian analysis, multi-omics analysis, statistical genomics and genetics.
+On the application side, I am collaborating with biological and clinical labs in wide fields to analyze data with advanced statistical methods for candidate marker detection, disease subtype discovery, pathway knowledge learning and network analysis in improving precision medicine and human health.